THE RESIDENCIES

 The Lab launches in 2026 as a four-day creative residency.
 Two members from each team will work closely with acclaimed filmmaker and story consultant Joseph Nizeti and the Shark Island team, who will provide tailored guidance to help shape and elevate these stories.

-Apply through AIDC (Australian International Documentary Conference)
+MORE INFO: AIDC (Australian International Documentary Conference)

 Residency dates: 12–15 May, 2026